grafana/loki/docs/api.md

 Note that the larger the time span between `start` and `end` will cause additional load on Loki and the index store, resulting in slower queries.

-`/api/prom/query` is DEPRECATED and `/loki/api/v1/query_range` should be used instead.

 Response: